-Parents always want their children to be independent.
-Physically independent, mentally & emotionally independent, and also ‘Financially Independent’.
+Parents always want their child to be independent.
+Physically independent, mentally & emotionally independent and also ‘Financially Independent’.
 But, just earning money doesn’t mean financial independence.
 Because managing money is much more important than earning it.

-If you want to make your child financially independent, then the journey begins at an early age of your child.
+If you want to make your child financially independent, then the journey begins for the early age of your child.

 Your child should be taught the right lessons about savings and investments in school education, but unfortunately, this is not the truth.
 The School system does not provide this knowledge completely.
 Hence, this part should be taken care of by you.